 My work at GRASP has expanded my understanding about the many options available to students for their post-high school education plans.
 Some of the options include workforce training that is available through community colleges, technical schools, and businesses, which take a few months to a couple of years to get certifications.
 Jobs with these certifications often pay considerably more than minimum wage and can provide a career.
 Another option is starting at a community college to either attain an associate degree or to transfer to a four-year college.
 There are many jobs that require only an associate degree, which typically takes about two years to complete.
 For students planning to transfer to a four-year college, the community college provides the opportunity to take many general education requirements while paying only about half of what the tuition and fees cost would be at a public university.
 For other students, the four-year college is the preferred option.
 And with the multitude of ways that COVID-19 is affecting the education process, many students are making choices that weren’t part of their original plan, including taking classes virtually.

-Complete the FAFSA.
 (Free Application for Federal Student Aid).
-It’s free and it’s available online for high school seniors to complete beginning October 1.
+It’s free and it’s available online for high school seniors to complete every fall.
 The results from a student’s FAFSA are what colleges use to determine a student’s financial aid package.
 The FAFSA considers things like family size, income, parents’ ages, etc. Based on these FAFSA results, students whose families have low to moderate incomes may be eligible for grants, work study, and loans, while other students may only be eligible for federal student loans.

 Merit aid (typically for a student’s academic performance) may be a possibility to help fund college, but it is not guaranteed.
 Many parents want to believe their child’s talent in a particular sport will result in a college scholarship to offset the cost of college.
 Realistically, only about two percent of students enrolled in college receive any scholarship money for playing a sport.